ArDoCo/ReplicationPackage-REFSQ25_Requirements-TLR-via-RAG/README.md

 # Replication Package for "Requirements Traceability Link Recovery via Retrieval-Augmented Generation"
+by Tobias Hey, Dominik Fuchß, Jan Keim, and Anne Koziolek

 This is the replication package for our paper "Requirements Traceability Link Recovery via Retrieval-Augmented Generation".
 This package contains the source code, the dataset used in the evaluation, and the results of the evaluation.